siglens/siglens-docs/docs/spl-docs/evaluation-functions/statistical-functions.md

 ## min(\<values>)

-This function one or more numeric or string values and returns the minimum value.
+This function takes one or more numeric or string values and returns the minimum value.
 Strings are greater than numbers.

 ### Usage

-The `<values>` argument can be list of strings or numbers or a field name.
+The each element in `<values>` argument can be a literal string, literal number, or a field name.

 ### Example